Buricame/PIDTuningwithGAandCUDA/README.md

 - **Genetic Algorithm**: Uses the DEAP library to evolve and optimize PID parameters.
 - **Ziegler-Nichols Tuning**: Provides initial PID parameter estimates based on the Ziegler-Nichols method.

+## Limitations

+Please note that the optimization results may not always be highly accurate.
+The performance of the PID controller is dependent on various factors, including the quality of the data and the effectiveness of the Genetic Algorithm parameters.
+As a result, the optimized PID parameters might not achieve the best possible performance in all scenarios.

 ## Prerequisites

 To run this code, you need to have the following Python packages installed: